github/developer.github.com/content/changes/2014-06-03-more-deployment-api-updates.md

 We've removed support for the `force` parameter.
 The force parameter existed to bypass both the auto-merge and commit status checks.
 The same behavior can now be accomplished by setting `auto_merge` and `required_contexts` appropriately.

-We're now setting a default context for [commit statuses][5].
+We're also setting a default context for [commit statuses][5].
 If a context isn't set with a name we're defaulting to "default".

 If you have any questions or concerns, [drop us a line][1].